Belair National Park

 Public transport to this park from Adelaide CBD is available.

 8am to sunset all year round, except Christmas Day where the park is closed.

 The park information office is open from 8.30am-4.30pm Monday to Friday and 9am-4.30pm on weekends and public holidays.

 Old Government House buildings are open from 1pm-4pm on Sunday and public holidays only.

-The State Flora Nursery is open from 9am-5pm on weekdays and 10am-5pm on weekends and public holidays.
-The nursery is closed Good Friday and Christmas Day.
+The State Flora Nursery in Belair National Park is open from 9am-5pm on weekdays and 10am-5pm on weekends and public holidays.
+The nursery is closed Good Friday, Christmas Day and New Year's Day.

 Phone: (+61 8) 8278 5477

-For an after hours emergency contact the District Duty Officer on 1300 650 411 and leave a message for pager number 465 283.
+For an after hours emergency contact the District Duty Officer on 0427 556 676.

 This park may be closed on days of declared total fire ban for the Mount Lofty Ranges.